blbadger/blbadger.github.io/neural-networks.md

 If decreasing the neural network cost function is the goal of training, why would an ideal cost function decrease (to a global minimum) not be desirable?
 In our analogy of a ball rolling down the hill, something important is left out: the landscape changes after every minibatch (more accurately, after every computation of gradient descent and change to neuronal weights and biases using backpropegation).
 Thus as the ball rolls, the landscape changes, and this change depends on where the ball rolls.

-### Neural networks are systems of dimension reduction: adversarial examples will always exist for neural networks
+### Neural networks are systems of dimension reduction: implications for adversarial examples

 Neural networks, like any statistical learning procedure, are in the business of dimensional reduction.
 This is because they take in inputs that are necessarily larger than outputs, which may seem counterintuitive if the inputs are small images and the outputs are choices between thousands of options.
 Even then, dimensional reduction holds: to see this, suppose that each image were classified into its own category.
 Then the network would not reduce dimension but the classification would be trivial: any program could do just as well by classifying any image to its own category.
 In the process of assigning multiple inputs to the same category, dimensional reduction occurs.
 To be specific, the many-dimensional training space is reduced to a one-dimensional cost function, and this is then used to change the network in order to decrease this cost function.
 This reduction is equivalent to a mapping, where one point in many dimensions is mapped to one region in one dimension.